If you think all materials are created equal, think again!

 Poly Stretch Wrap

-Poly stretch wrap helps to ensure that bursting strength of packaging is properly reinforced.
+The poly stretch wrap helps to ensure that the bursting strength of the packaging is properly reinforced.

 Stretch wrap is a poly product with stretch qualities to allow a snug tight fit around products with limited risk of damage due to too much tension.

-Steel banding also helps crate manufacturers to reinforce the bursting strength of packaging.
+Steel banding also helps crate manufacturers reinforce the bursting strength of packaging.

 Valley Box uses these and other components to create custom wood crates.